Topology, noise, and parallel updates in a model of circular opinion dynamics: Order parameters

 In order to detect the onset of consensus, we first recall known \emph{order parameters}.
 Analogously to what is typically done for the Kuramoto model, as for example in \cite{Strogatz2000}, we can investigate the order parameters $R(t)$ and $\psi(t)$ defined as follows: \begin{definition}[Order parameters $R$ and $\psi$] Let $\theta_t\in \Omega_N$ denote a configuration at time $t$.
 We then define the order parameters $R(t)$ and $\psi(t)$ by:

 \end{definition} The order parameter $R$ quantifies the degree of alignment among opinions, while $\psi$ represents the average opinion.
 Each opinion is represented as a direction and is represented as a point on the unit circle.
 By summing these directions as vectors, we obtain a resultant vector pointing in the average direction $\psi$, whose magnitude $R$ indicates the strength of alignment.
 If $R=0$, there is no alignment, i.e. the opinions are uniformly distributed around the circle.
 If $R=1$ there is perfect consensus, which means that all opinions are identical.
 Thus, the closer $R$ is to 1, the more synchronized the opinions are.
-In the noisy extension with symmetric bi-modal perturbations toward the two antipodal angles $0$ and $\pi$, the dynamics may display a \emph{flip--flop regime}, in which the configuration alternates between two coherent macroscopic orientations.
+In the noisy extension with symmetric bi-modal perturbations toward the two antipodal angles $0$ and $\pi$, the dynamics may display a \emph{spin--flop regime}.
+We use the term \emph{spin--flop regime} to denote a dynamics in which the system spends long periods of time near one of two metastable collective orientations before abruptly switching to the other.
 In this regime the system concentrates close to the two states

+In the observable $Y(t)$, the phenomenon appears as long positive and negative plateaus separated by relatively rapid transitions.
 Such configurations are not well detected by the classical Kuramoto order parameter $R(t)$ alone, since $R(t)$ only measures the degree of alignment but not the orientation of the collective state.
-To distinguish the two branches it is convenient to consider the macroscopic projection onto the orthogonal axis,
+To distinguish the two branches it is convenient to consider the macroscopic projection onto the $y$ axis,

 Configurations concentrated near $\theta=\frac{\pi}{2}$ yield $Y(t)\approx 1$, while configurations concentrated near $\theta=-\frac{\pi}{2}$ give $Y(t)\approx -1$.
-Therefore the sign of $Y(t)$ distinguishes the two \emph{flip-flop} orientations, and transitions of $Y(t)$ between positive and negative plateaus provide a clear macroscopic signature of the flip--flop dynamics.
+Therefore the sign of $Y(t)$ distinguishes the two \emph{spin-flop} orientations, and transitions of $Y(t)$ between positive and negative plateaus provide a clear macroscopic signature of the spin--flop dynamics.

+We recall the definition of \emph{winding configurations} given in \cite{Brockhaus2026} and graphically shown in Figure~\ref{fig:100_periodic_eps000} panael (a). \begin{definition}[Winding configuration] Let $\theta\in[-\pi,\pi)^N$ be a configuration on $\mathcal{E}_p$.
+Its winding number is defined by

+We say that $\theta$ is a winding configuration with winding number $W\in\mathbb Z$ if $W(\theta)=W$. \end{definition} A winding configuration represents a coherent twisted profile around the ring: after traversing the graph once, the lifted phase accumulates a total increment of $2\pi W$.
+In our previous work \cite{Brockhaus2026}, such configurations were shown to organize the transient dynamics into topological sectors labelled by the winding number, leading to long-lived \emph{metastable} states and topological trapping before eventual convergence to consensus.
+In order to detect winding configurations we introduce an order parameter based on a nonparametric correlation coefficient on the torus, analogous to Kendall's $\tau$ (see \cite{Zhang2019}).